60 Low-Competition Youtube Niches Anyone Can Rank (2026)

 That’s the magic of low-competition niches.
 You don’t need to be the next MrBeast.
 You just need to be smart about where you play.

-Here are 10 niches in 2025 where the competition is still surprisingly low — and where I’ve personally seen channels (including one I helped manage) start to take off.
+Here are the 60 best YouTube niches in 2026 where the competition is still surprisingly low — and where I’ve personally seen channels (including one I helped manage) start to take off.

 1. Digital Nomad Life (Beyond Bali & Lisbon)